ricko2001/Genealogy-scripts/RM -Group from SQL/ReadMe.txt

 damage has ever been seem after many hundreds of uses as expected.
 "Database locked" is a normal message encountered from SQLite.

+*   Troubleshooting:
+If no report file is generated, look at the black command console window for error messages that will help you fix the problem.
+If no report file is generated and the black command console window closes before you can read it, try first opening a command line console and then running the exe or py file from the command line.
+The window will not close and you'll be able to read any error messages.

+*   Troubleshooting:
+Error message- ...
+RM-Python-config.ini file contains a format error ...
+The problem is as stated, the solution may be harder to determine.
+You may want to look at- https://en.wikipedia.org/wiki/INI_file

 Less important notes.

-*    RM-Python-config.ini, the config file.
+*   RM-Python-config.ini  (the config file)
-If there are any non-ASCII characters in the RM-Python-config.ini file, perhaps in a database path, then the file must be saved in UTF-8 format, with no byte order mark (BOM).
-This is an option in the save dialog box in NotePad.
+If there are any non-ASCII characters in the config file then the file must be saved in UTF-8 format, with no byte order mark (BOM).
+The included sample ini file has an accented ä in the first line comment to force it to be in the correct format.
+File format is an option in the "Save file" dialog box in NotePad.

 *    I have not tested all SQL statements :)
 The utility takes the input SQL and creates a temporary view based on it.
 If that